Asynchronous Computation of Tube-based Model Predictive Control: Numerical Results

 In the following, we compare SLTMPC with asynchronous computation to SLTMPC~\eqref{SLTMPC:generic} and tube-MPC~\citep{Chisci2001}.
 Additionally, we show how the tubes are updated over time using the asynchronous computation mechanism.
 All examples are implemented in Python using CVXPY~\citep{cvxpy}, are solved using MOSEK~\citep{mosek}, and are run on a machine equipped with an Intel~i7-8665U~(\unit[1.9]{GHz}) CPU.
 In all experiments, we consider uncertain system~\eqref{eq:dynamics} with discrete-time dynamic matrices

 subject to the polytopic constraints

 cost parameters $Q=10\cdot I$, $R=1$, and horizon $N=8$.
-For all three control methods, we use the LQR gain as terminal controller $K_f$ and compute terminal set $\mathcal{X}_f$ as the minimal RPI set using~$K_f$. \\ Figure~\ref{fig:NE}(a) shows the sets of feasible initial states (RoA) for SLTMPC, tube-MPC, and SLTMPC with asynchronous computation, where we use a memory of size $M=2$ and initialize the memory with the DRS~($\mathcal{M}_0$) and a tube sequence computed by~\eqref{SLTMPC:generic} for $x_0 = (-1, 0)$~($\mathcal{M}_1$).
+For all three control methods, we use the LQR gain - computed using the same $Q$ and $R$ matrices - as terminal controller $K_f$ and compute terminal set $\mathcal{X}_f$ as the minimal RPI set using~$K_f$. \\ Figure~\ref{fig:NE}(a) shows the sets of feasible initial states (RoA) for SLTMPC, tube-MPC, and SLTMPC with asynchronous computation, where we use a memory of size $M=2$ and initialize the memory with the DRS~($\mathtt{M}_0$) and a tube sequence computed by~\eqref{SLTMPC:generic} for $x_0 = (-1, 0)$~($\mathtt{M}_1$).
 Combining the DRS with an additional sequence of tubes substantially increases the RoA compared to tube-MPC, which shows the reduction in conservativeness due to updating the tubes online.
 Figures~\ref{fig:NE}(b) and~\ref{fig:NE}(c) show $500$ closed-loop trajectories starting in $x(0) = (-1.25, -0.5)$ for SLTMPC with asynchronous computation and the corresponding convex combination variables $\lambda_j$, respectively, over $25$ time steps.
-The memory ($M=3$) is initialized with the DRS~($\mathcal{M}_0$) and tubes computed by~\eqref{eq:process2-nominal} with an $\mathcal{H}_\infty$-cost~($\mathcal{M}_1$).
+The memory ($M=3$) is initialized with the DRS~($\mathtt{M}_0$) and tubes computed by~\eqref{eq:process2-nominal} with an $\mathcal{H}_\infty$-cost~($\mathtt{M}_1$).
 Then, every fifth time-step the memory is updated with tubes computed by~\eqref{eq:process2-nominal} using nominal cost~\eqref{process1:cost}.
 To further highlight the updated tubes, Figure~\ref{fig:NE}(d) shows the tubes at different time steps for the highlighted closed-loop trajectory in Figure~\ref{fig:NE}(b).
-Initially, only the DRS tubes are used ($\lambda_0$ in Fig.~\ref{fig:NE}(c)), before the $\mathcal{H}_\infty$-tubes become dominant ($\lambda_1$ in Fig.~\ref{fig:NE}(c)), which is also apparent in Figure~\ref{fig:NE}(d) when comparing time steps $t=1$ (only DRS) and $t=5$ (combination of DRS and $\mathcal{H}_\infty$-tubes).
+Initially, only the DRS tubes are used ($\lambda_0$ in Fig.~\ref{fig:NE}(c)), before the $\mathcal{H}_\infty$-tubes become dominant ($\lambda_1$ in Fig.~\ref{fig:NE}(c)), which is also apparent in Figure~\ref{fig:NE}(d) when comparing time steps $t=0$ (only DRS) and $t=5$ (combination of DRS and $\mathcal{H}_\infty$-tubes).
 At time steps $t=5$ and $t=10$ new tube sequences are added, which immediately contribute heavily ($\lambda_2$ and $\lambda_0$, respectively, as well as tubes at $t=10$ and $t=15$, respectively).
 Since $\lambda_2 = 0$ at $t=5$, $\lambda_0 = 0$ at $t=10$, and $\lambda_1 = 0$ at $t=15$, the old tubes are successfully replaced by new ones (indicated with dashed lines).
 However at $t=20$, $\lambda_j \neq 0$ for any $j$, hence the tubes are not updated, which happens because the trajectories are close to the origin and updating the tubes is not beneficial anymore.
-The average solve time for~\eqref{eq:process1} is \unit[1.87]{ms}, which is comparable to tube-MPC with \unit[1.82]{ms}, while SLTMPC~\eqref{SLTMPC:generic} and~\eqref{eq:process2-nominal} are significantly slower with \unit[19.8]{ms} and \unit[19.2]{ms}, respectively.
+As stated in Table~\ref{table:comp-times}, the minimum solve time for~\eqref{eq:process1} is \unit[1.74]{ms}, which is comparable to tube-MPC with \unit[1.52]{ms}, while SLTMPC~\eqref{SLTMPC:generic} and~\eqref{eq:process2-nominal} are significantly slower with \unit[19.32]{ms} and \unit[19.19]{ms}, respectively; and the average closed-loop cost for SLTMPC with asynchronous computation~($67.36$) lies between the closed-loop costs of SLTMPC~($59.07$) and tube-MPC~($85.92$), respectively.